Optimizing Fuel-Constrained UAV-UGV Routes for Large Scale Coverage: Bilevel Planning in Heterogeneous Multi-Agent Systems: INTRODUCTION

 \subsection{Problem Description}

-The aim of the problem is to perform an cooperative mission involves visiting a set of designated mission points ( see figure \ref{Entire_scenario}) $x_{n_i} \in X \equiv\left(x_i, t_i\right)$, using either the UGV road-based visit or the UAV aerial flyover, where $x_i \in R^2 $ is a position on the ground plane; $t_i$ is the timestamp of the last visit to the node.
-The cost of travel between any two mission points is defined as the time required to travel from one point to another, $c_{ij} = t_j - t_i$.
-The UGV ${ g_i \in G \equiv (\tau_i,f_i,x_i) } $, and UAV $ { a_i \in A \equiv (\tau_i,f_i,x_i) } $, are heterogeneous in nature, with the UAV having a higher velocity but a lower fuel capacity compared to the UGV.
-During the mission, the vehicles are represented by current task or state $ \tau_i $, fuel level $f_i$ and position $x_i$.
-Unlike UAV, the UGV is restricted to traveling along the road network, and the fuel consumption rate of both vehicles is a function of the velocity of the vehicle.
+The aim of the problem is to perform a cooperative mission involves visiting a set of designated mission points (see figure \ref{Entire_scenario}) $\mathcal{M} = \{m_0,m_1,...,m_n\}$, using either the\textbf{ UGV road-based visit $\tau^g$} or the \textbf{UAV aerial flyover $\tau^a$}.
+The cost of travel between any two mission points is defined as the time required to travel from one point to another, $t_{ij} = t_j - t_i$.
+The UGV and UAV are heterogeneous in nature, with the UAV having a higher velocity $v^a > v^g$ but a lower fuel capacity compared to the UGV $f^a < f^g$.
+Unlike UAV, the UGV is restricted to travel along the road network only, and the fuel consumption rate of the UAV is a function of its velocity, $\mathcal{P}^a = f(v^a) $.
 The UAV can be recharged by the UGV at any refueling stop or at the starting depot, with the recharging time dependent on the fuel level of the UAV.
 The UGV is assumed to have an infinite fuel capacity due to its larger fuel capacity compared to the UAV.
-With the described assumptions, the objective is to find the quickest route for the UAV and UGV to visit all mission points together, with the starting depot being both the starting and ending point, while ensuring that the UAV never runs out of fuel.
+With these described assumptions, the objective is to find the quickest route, $\tau_{min} = \tau^a \cup \tau^g $ for the UAV and UGV to visit all mission points together, with the starting depot being both the starting and ending point, while ensuring that the UAV never runs out of fuel.